klustria/helidon-mp-ocivault-unittest/Practices.md

       import org.junit.jupiter.api.Test;
       ```
    4. Run the test by doing either of the following:
-       1. Right-click on `MockitoMockTest` found on the `Project` window pane and choosing `Run 'MockitoMockTest'` from the drop-down menu.
+       1. Right-click on `MockitoMockTest` found on the `Project` tool window and choose `Run 'MockitoMockTest'` from the drop-down menu.
        2. Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
-   5. The test will begin execution and test result should be successful once completed.
+   5. The test will begin execution and test result, particularly that of `testCreateSecret()` should show that it has completed successfully.
-9. Inside `setUp()` method, add code to stub `Secrets.getSecretBundleByName()` using mockito's `doAnswer()`.
+9. Inside `setUp()` method, add code to stub `Secrets.getSecretBundleByName()` using mockito's `doAnswer()` directive.
 The stubbing code will have the following sequence:
-   1. Retrieve `GetSecretBundleByNameRequest` object which is passed as a parameter from `SECRETS_CLIENT.getSecretBundleByName()
+   1. Retrieve `GetSecretBundleByNameRequest` object which is passed as a parameter from `SECRETS_CLIENT.getSecretBundleByName()`.
    2. Get the secret key value from `GetSecretBundleByNameRequest`.
    3. Use that secret key to retrieve the corresponding base64 secret value from `FakeSecretsData.secretsData` Map.
    4. If not found, throw a RuntimeException simulating an identical behaviour when encountering failure on OCI production.